ashraffyi/Data-Engineering-Capstone-Project/README.md

  - [Amazon Redshift](https://aws.amazon.com/redshift/): The most popular and fastest cloud data warehouse
  - [AWS Data Exchange](https://aws.amazon.com/data-exchange/): makes it easy to find, subscribe to, and use third-party data in the cloud.
 Qualified data providers include category-leading brands such as Reuters, who curate data from over 2.2 million unique news stories per year in multiple languages; Change Healthcare, who process and anonymize more than 14 billion healthcare transactions and $1 trillion in claims annually; Dun & Bradstreet, who maintain a database of more than 330 million global business records; and Foursquare, whose location data is derived from 220 million unique consumers and includes more than 60 million global commercial venues

-We will be reading, parsing and cleaning the data from S3 buckets, Amazon S3 and transferring data to redshift tables in AWS.
-We will be orchestrating the flow of data through Apache Airflow DAGs.
+We will be reading, parsing and cleaning the data from Amazon S3 and transferring data to AWS redshift tables.
+We will be orchestrating the flow of data through AWS CloudFormation and Apache Airflow DAGs.

 ### Prerequisites